 The problem is that the application of negative reinforcement in training is quite different.
 In training we are doing the equivalent of “socially mediated reinforcement.”
-The animal is no longer autonomously in charge of removing an aversive condition.
+The animal is no longer autonomously in charge of removing an aversive condition by performing a behavior directly connected to it.
 There is a human requiring a certain behavior before the aversive can be turned off or escaped.

 Negative Reinforcement in Dog Training

 In dog training, the human has control of the reinforcers (and the aversives, if used).
 So in negative reinforcement, rather than a dog performing a natural behavior to remove an aversive condition, the human has influence over the stopping of the aversive.
 And like the clapping hands for aspirin example above, the human can choose a behavior that is unrelated to the natural way the dog might escape the aversive.

 Some examples of human controlled negative reinforcement in dog training: